SauravKumar81/Zomato/README.md

 - 🌐 CORS-enabled for React frontend

 ### Frontend (React)
+- 🎬 Instagram Reels–like video feed with snapping scroll
 - 🧭 Navigation using React Router
 - 👤 User & Partner login/registration pages
 - 🏠 Home and Saved pages with bottom navigation